... and if this doesn’t put you off - nothing will! ...

 around the house or the car is not only very bad for it, but dangerous.

-pen in the house, and definitely a cage in the car.
-They pack down when not
+or pen in the house, and definitely a cage in the car.
+They pack down

-required, so it’s a good idea to get the largest that you can fit into your car,
+when not required, so it’s a good idea to get the largest that you can fit

+over it.
 This picture shows an excellent idea from one of our puppy owners.
-It’s tucked into

 Most puppies - at the time they’re collected - will have been sleeping on a product called “Vetbed”.
-Ther’re cheaper imitations, but for at least the first few months, we recommend using the real thing.
+Ther’re cheaper imitations, but for at least the first year, we recommend using the real thing.

 Hot Water Bottle

-or one recovering from shock.
-“Snuggle-Safe” is solid hot water bottle without the
+dog or one recovering from shock.
+“Snuggle-Safe” is solid hot water bottle

-hot water, about the size of a small dinner plate - non toxic, virtually indestructible
+without the hot water, about the size of a small dinner plate - non toxic, virtually

 Food and Water Bowls